RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

         - Gone was the prohibition on racial discrimination.
         - coexisting sovereignty, understood as 'a spiritual notion'
     - Turnbull gov rejected everything after 5 months response
-      - Said “the voice” would contradict all Australian citizens having “equal civic rights”
+      - Said "the voice" would contradict all Australian citizens having "equal civic rights"
     - Expert Panel (as well as the subsequent Joint Select Committee) identified treaty as a key aspiration of Aboriginal and Torres Strait Islander peoples but stopped short of recommending government explore it further.
   - Recognize campaign
     - The recognize campaign had resistance